When the Republican National Convention officially gavels into order Monday, some major GOP leaders will be conspicuously absent.

 - Former Secretary of State Condoleezza Rice

-NPR's Alexander Tin and Ashley Young contributed.
+NPR's Alexander Tin and Ashley Young contributed to this report.